We Look Forward to Meeting You!

 WHAT WE BELIEVE

-The ECLA confesses the Triune God — Father, Son, and Holy Spirit.
+Yes, Lutherans are Christian.
+The Evangelical Lutheran Church in America (ELCA) confesses the Triune God — Father, Son, and Holy Spirit.
 We proclaim Jesus Christ as Lord and Savior.
 In our preaching and teaching the ELCA trusts the Gospel as the power of God for the salvation of all who believe.

 ELCA teaching or theology serves the proclamation and ministry of this faith.
 It does not have an answer for all questions, not even all religious questions.
-Teaching or theology prepares members to be witnesses in speech and in action of God’s rich mercy in Jesus Christ.
+Teaching or theology prepares members to be witnesses in speech and in action of God’s rich mercy in Jesus Christ who is Lord.

 Click the ELCA link below to learn more.